 - To resist minor earthquakes without damage

-- To resist major (or severe) earthquake without major failure of the structural framework of the building or its components, to prevent loss of life and to allow safe escape passage for the inmates of the building.
+- To resist major (or severe) earthquakes without major failure of the structural framework of the building or its components, to prevent loss of life, and to allow safe escape passage for the inmates of the building.
 (Visvesvaraya Technological University, 2014)

-The seismic design is based on the knowledge of soil conditions as well as the application of construction techniques, methods and criteria used for the design and construction of building structures exposed to earthquakes (Lindeburg & Baradar, 2001).
-The design of structure which blindly follows some seismic code regulation is not likely to assure the survivability from serious damage or collapse.
-(Gotz et al., 1989) Poor seismic design of building structure may lead to collapse or destruction.
-Seismic design provides the building with suitable stiffness, strength, configuration and ductility.
-It ensures that building structures are designed and constructed in such a way that full collapse is prevented and allows sufficient time to the dwellers to escape the building during earthquakes.
+The seismic design is based on the knowledge of soil conditions as well as the application of construction techniques, methods, and criteria used for the design and construction of building structures exposed to earthquakes (Lindeburg & Baradar, 2001).
+The design of a structure that blindly follows some seismic code regulation is not likely to assure survivability from serious damage or collapse.
+(Gotz et al., 1989) Poor seismic design of building structures may lead to collapse or destruction.
+The seismic design provides the building with suitable stiffness, strength, configuration, and ductility.
+It ensures that building structures are designed and constructed in such a way that full collapse is prevented and allows sufficient time for the dwellers to escape the building during earthquakes.

 Un-Reinforced brick masonry buildings during earthquake

-An unreinforced masonry building (or UMB, URM building) is a type of building where load bearing walls, non-load bearing walls or other structures are made up of brick or other masonry material, that is not braced by reinforcing material, such as rebar in a concrete.
+An unreinforced masonry building (or UMB, URM building) is a type of building where load-bearing walls, non-load-bearing walls, or other structures are made up of brick or other masonry material, that is not braced by reinforcing material, such as rebar in concrete.

 Performance of unreinforced masonry during an earthquake